Chapter 2 Regression models: fitting them and evaluating their performance

 # Fit lm model: model

-• Make predictions using model on the full original dataset and save the result to p.
+modelon the full original dataset and save the result top.

 # Predict on full data: p